richieam93/FreeLLM-Chat-Conversation/README.md

 - Integration code and documentation: Copyright 2026 **richieam93**.
 - License: MIT; see `LICENSE`.
-- Additional provider and liability notice: `NOTICE.md` and the appendix in `LICENSE`.
+- Additional provider and liability notice:  in `LICENSE`.
 - LLM7.io, Home Assistant, and other product names or trademarks belong to their respective owners.
-- No partnership, endorsement, certification, or official affiliation is claimed.
-- A GitHub star, reaction, or comment is friendly feedback, not a formal licence transfer or permission grant.
 - This project contains no copied LLM7.io server code and communicates only through the publicly reachable API.

 ## Updating to 3.5.0